tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide data coding.md

 ---
 title: "Coding, Workflow, and Data Management in the Master Thesis"
-description: "The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. This chapter focuses on coding, workflow and data management."
+description: "Part 2 of the Master Thesis Guide: coding, workflow and data management as the core foundation of your research."
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources"
 date: 2023-07-10
 weight: 3